vanyamil/advent-of-code-2020/review.md

 Great title, quick problem, but no connection to the story and no twist for part 2.
 Took a bit of tinkering with the code but could have been better!

+## Day 16: Ticket Translation

+Storyline turned a bit grim with the "yeah, you totally have super camera powers", but works ok.
+Good input file to parse, nice and simple part 1.
+Logical twist for part 2 that once again depends on input definition or exact problem parameters.
+Theoretically could have required a bit of sudoku to resolve; however, looking at midway data shows that there was exactly one way to do it, based on fact that ordering rows by number of possibilities allowed simple elimination logic.
+Ended up manually evaluating it though.